quilime/projection-mapping-workshop/README.md

 gabe@gabrieldunne.com
 [gabrieldunne.com](http://gabrieldunne.com)

-### Technology
+### What is Projection Mapping?

-Projection mapping is an effect of [Chiaroscuro](http://en.wikipedia.org/wiki/Chiaroscuro), which is the art "use of contrasts of light to achieve a sense of volume in modelling three-dimensional objects and figures."
+Projection mapping is an effect of [Chiaroscuro](http://en.wikipedia.org/wiki/Chiaroscuro), which is an art that "uses of contrasts of light to achieve a sense of volume in modelling three-dimensional objects and figures."

 ### Examples

 Pablo Valbuena